sagemath/trac_to_gh/Issue 6278.md

 # Issue 6278: linbox-1.1.6 fails to build in sage 4.0.1 with Solaris and gcc 4.4.0

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6278

 Original creator: drkirkby